 Our next door neighbours were the Green family.
 Mr Green flew spraying helicopters, a novelty then.
 In the next pair were the Jones family (boys- Anthony?
 Warren) and the Allans; the last two were the Pounds (children Bernice and Barry).
 Mr Pound was a ‘boffin’ (looked the typical scientist – receding hair & glasses- later moved to Hauxton Gap), then the Alexanders, children Jill, David and Susan.
 All fathers were employed by Pest Control- later Fisons.

 Next to the ‘pest houses’ was a car auction (which could be noisy), then two caravans appeared on land there, where the occupants lived for about two years then, after Janet’s family moved away, they built two houses.

 My sister was born in May 1947.
 Nurse Fitt was the midwife/district nurse.
 My mother helped at the baby clinic held in Newton Village Hall, giving out orange juice and cod liver oil.

-The winter of 1947 was very cold and there were gravel pits between Harston and Hauxton; the gravel pits froze and people went skating.
+The winter of 1947 was very cold and the gravel pits between Harston and Hauxton froze and people went skating.